chriscodes17/Advice-Generator/README.md

 ### Continued development

-I would like to continue to develop my CSS which includes learning SASS for managing my CSS, responsive web layouts and making apps accessible.
+I would like to continue to develop my CSS knowledge and skills which includes learning SASS for managing my CSS, responsive web layouts and making apps accessible.

 ### Useful resources